TheCodeSummoner/SecurityPi/solutions/navigation_and_encoding/README.md

 # Solutions
-This document contains all of the solutions to the navigation and encoding tasks
+This document contains all the solutions to the navigation and encoding tasks

 ## Emperor
 #### Solution